 The Assistant Manager of Strategic Philanthropy is responsible for developing, implementing and co coordinating fundraising and donor cultivation events, working in close collaboration with the VP for Advancement, the Director of Strategic Philanthropy and the FIT Foundation Board's Joint Development Committee.
 This position is responsible for managing fundraising events to meet fiscal goals to support the mission of the Foundation.
 Responsibilities of the role encompass two key areas: the first, to be an event lead on functions including but not limited to, fundraising, stewardship and cultivation events, as well as special initiative fundraising events; and the second is to support the lead event planners, both internal and external, in the planning, logistical management and production of Foundation fundraising events.
+Event Management

 - In collaboration with the Foundation team and other event owners and volunteers, plan and execute FIT fundraising events including the FIT Gala, as well as small and large-scale cultivation events and dinners, membership events, and donor cultivation and events both on-campus and off-campus.